Student-centric advice and objective recommendations

 Turn in requested documentation

 Shortly after submitting the I-17 form, your petition should be assigned to a case analyst.
-As part of adjudicating your I-17 form, you will also likely be asked to turn in specific documentation about your school.
+As part of adjudicating your I-17 form, you will likely be asked to turn in specific documentation about your school.

 Documents requested include evidence regarding a school’s: